openstack/charm-magpie/src/README.md

 this link is definitely enabled and is not expected to be disabled in the absence of administrative changes or changes in received protocol information.
 True is encoded as a 1; False is encoded as a 0.
-5) Distributing: Bond is sending traffic using this ports encoded.
+5) Distributing: Bond is sending traffic using these ports encoded.
 Same as above, but for egress traffic.
 True is encoded as a 1; False is encoded as a 0.
 6) Defaulted: Determines, whether the receiving bond is using default (administratively defined) parameters, if the information was received in an LACP PDU.
 Default settings are encoded as a 1,